Regularity conditions in the realisability problem with applications to point processes and random closed sets: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to John Quintanilla and Zbigniew Lipecki for literature hints at early stages of this work and to Tobias Kuna for comments on the preprint version.
-The comments of the referees and the editor greatly inspired the authors to improve the readability of the paper.
+The comments of the referees and the Editor greatly inspired the authors to improve the readability of the paper.
+Raphael Lachieze-Rey is grateful to the University of Bern for hospitality.